nedduc/Cookout-Brand-Awareness/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for the Supplier of the brand 'Cookout'.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - Social media icons are only on main index.html page.
+The idea behind this is to direct the user around the website finding out about the brand.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)